 - 8. Specify the DNS and Hostname.
 The Hostname can start with an English character or a digit, and must not end with a hyphen.
 Maximum 15 characters using A-Z, a-z, 0-9, or hyphen (case-sensitive).
 Other symbols, punctuation, or white space are not allowed.
 The Hostname cannot conflict with decoy names. - 9.
 Click Add Interface. - 10.
 Select the Deploy Interface.
-Set this to the VLAN or subnet added in Set up the Deployment Network on page 33 - 11.
+Set this to the VLAN or subnet added in Set up the Deployment Network on page 24 - 11.
 Configure the following settings in the Add Interface for Decoy pane:

 Addressing Mode Select Static or DHCP.
 Static allows you to configure the IP address for all the decoys.
 DHCP allows the decoys to receive IP address from the DHCP server.
 If you select DHCP, IP Count is automatically set to 1 and all other fields are not applicable.
 Network Mask This field is set automatically.
 Gateway Specify the gateway.
-MAC Address OUI The first three octets of the MAC address for the device vendor.
-Only the xx:xx:xx format is supported.
 IP Count Specify the number of IP addresses to be assigned, up to 16.
 If Addressing Mode is DHCP, IP Count is automatically set to 1.
 Min The minimum IP address in the IP range.
 Max The maximum IP address in the IP range.
 IP Ranges Specify the IP range between Min and Max .